-I. First, then, let me try to show you what true holiness is,-what sort of persons are those whom God calls holy?
+I. First, then, let me try to show what true practical holiness is-what sort of persons are those whom God calls holy.

 A man may go great lengths, and yet never reach true holiness.
-It is not knowledge,-Balaam had that; nor great profession,-Judas Iscariot had that; nor doing many things,-Herod had that; nor zeal for certain matters in religion,-Jehu had that; nor morality and outward respectability of conduct,-the young ruler had that; nor taking pleasure in hearing preachers,-the Jews in Ezekiel's time had that; nor keeping company with godly people,-Joab and Gehazi and Demas had that.

-Yet none of these were holy.
+It is not knowledge-Balaam had that: nor great profession-Judas Iscariot had that: nor doing many things-Herod had that: nor zeal for certain matters in religion-Jehu had that: nor morality and outward respectability of conduct-the young ruler had that: nor taking pleasure in hearing preachers-the Jews in Ezekiel's time had that: nor keeping company with godly people-Joab and Gehazi and Demas had that.
+Yet none of these was holy!
 These things alone are not holiness.
 A man may have any one of them, and yet never see the Lord.

-What then is true holiness?
+What then is true practical holiness?
 It is a hard question to answer.
-I do not mean that I find a want of matter on the subject.
-But I fear lest I should give a defective view of holiness, and not say all that ought to be said; or lest I should speak things about it that ought not to be spoken, and so do harm.
-Suffer me, however, to say a few words that may help to clear your minds.
-Remember only, when I have said all, that my account is but a poor imperfect outline at the best.
+I do not mean that there is any want of Scriptural matter on the subject.
+But I fear lest I should give a defective view of holiness, and not say all that ought to be said; or lest I should say things about it that ought not to be said, and so do harm.
+Let me, however, try to draw a picture of holiness, that we may see it clearly before the eyes of our minds.
+Only let it never be for-gotten, when I have said all, that my account is but a poor imperfect outline at the best.